lol768/cypress-documentation/content/guides/component-testing/introduction.md

 </alert>

 Once installed, you need to configure how Cypress will locate component spec files.
-In the following configuration file (`cypress.json` by default), all components test files contained within the `src` directory and match the glob given in the `testFiles` key.
+In the following configuration file, all components test files contained within the `src` directory and match the glob given in the `testFiles` key.

 ```json
 {